Sunday 27 October 2019

 On the 29th of May 2010 the park became home to Crystal Palace parkrun with a respectable 49 participants.
 This has steadily grown over the years and as of late 2019 you should expect to find somewhere in the region of 350 attendees each week.
 We first visited this venue in January 2013 where there were 114 attendees, so I thought it was time for a re-visit, and to write a proper blog on the venue.
 So on the 26th of October 2019 (event 458) we re-visited.

 The park contains a few car parks, but the most convenient one for the parkrun is at the southern end just off Thicket Road - it's not very big so bear in mind that you may need to use one of the others.
 Thicket Road itself seems to be free of restrictions, but is popular with local residents.
 The majority of the on-site parking spaces are around the central part of the park next to the sports centre.
 The other option is the car park at the Sydenham Gate entrance, just off Crystal Palace Park Road.
-If using public transport, there are numerous bus services which pass through the local area.
+Please note that as of July 2024 the on-site car parks are no longer free-of-charge.
+The RingGo and Sippi apps are used for payment.

 terraces at the top